AlmaLinux/leapp-repository/README.md

 It is capable of saving the output of actors as locally stored messages, so that they can be consumed by other actors that are being developed.

-We need the OpenSshConfig message, which is produced by the OpenSshConfigScanner standard actor.
+For example, to test our new actor, we need the OpenSshConfig message, which is produced by the OpenSshConfigScanner standard actor.
 To make the data consumable, run the actor producing the data with the –save-output option:

 `snactor run --save-output OpenSshConfigScanner`